 Butternut Hill Natural Area was conserved in partnership with the Lake Champlain Land Trust and consists of approximately 84 acres of a mix of wetlands, uplands, two small agricultural fields, and over 1,100 feet of undeveloped Lake Champlain shoreline.
 The two wetlands are both long, narrow branches of Lakeside Floodplain Forest divided by a low, forested ridge with a beech forest containing impressively large trees and a small patch of red cedar woodland along the rocky bluff at the lake shore.

-In the summer of 2018, TNC partnered with a team from the Vermont Youth Conservation Corps to construct a stone staircase from the end of the trail down to the shale beach.
+In the summer of 2018, TNC partnered with a team from the partnered with Hermit Woods Trailbuilders, LLC to construct a stone staircase from the end of the trail down to the shale beach.

 What TNC Is Doing